Click here to login if you're an NAE Member

 During the afternoon program two distinguished speakers will present plenary lectures to address the challenges of securing computing devices and protecting both individual and collective privacy.
 Mike Walker, principal researcher at Microsoft, will talk about personal security of computers, phones, and Internet of Things devices.
 Diane Greene, chief executive officer at Google Cloud, will discuss the security of the cloud and large-scale global data centers.

 Monday, October 1: The day will begin with the NAE business session, followed by the forum, continuing the discussion on cybersecurity.
-Mike Walker will be joined by Batya Friedman, professor in the Information School at the University of Washington; Scott Renfro, software engineer at Facebook; and Martín Abadi, principal scientist at Google Brain.
+Mike Walker will be joined by Batya Friedman, professor in the Information School at the University of Washington; Scott Renfro, software engineer at Facebook; and Dr. Lea Kissner, global lead of privacy technologies at Google.

 The afternoon will be devoted to NAE section meetings, which will be held at the NAS Building and the Keck Center.